 A decrease in pupil numbers would have a direct negative impact on the Academy's income.
 The number of secondary age pupils in Gloucestershire has fallen.
 Local demographics indicate that this trend will reverse over a number of years.
 Additionally, the local area is well served with a number of Ofsted-graded "Good" schools.
 There is also the risk of other local schools increasing their Planned Admission Number (PAN).
-The School's PAN increased with effect from September 2013 to accommodate an increased demand for places from local housing developments as these developments are completed and this has been reviewed and the PAN will increase again in 2018.
-The Academy is a popular and highly regarded school, with strong academic performance, and attracts pupils from outside the catchment area.
+The School's PAN increased with effect from September 2013 to accommodate an increased demand for places from local housing developments.
+As these developments are completed this has been reviewed and the PAN increased in 2018 to 189 and will increase again in 2019 to 196 The Academy is a popular and highly regarded school, with strong academic performance, and attracts pupils from outside the catchment area.
 The Governors are aware that deterioration in academic performance could adversely affect the School's attractiveness to parents and pupils, and continue to closely monitor the actions taken within the Academy to fully support pupils and ensure that results meet expectations.